Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-solana-developers/faq.rst

 .. dropdown:: Is there something similar to Solana's `Anchor` framework for Concordium?

     The Concordium standard library crate `concodsium-std <https://crates.io/crates/concordium-std>`_ provides high-level interface for writing smart contracts in Rust.
-    It includes convenient ways of working with the contract state, provides macros for exposing functions as entry points, deriving trait implementations for serialization, etc.
+    It includes convenient ways of working with the contract state, provides macros for exposing Rust functions as entrypoints, handles serialization, provides testing infrastructure, etc.
+    Together with :ref:`cargo-concordium<setup-tools>` it can be used to develop, test and build smart contracts.

     You can follow the chapter :ref:`writing a smart contract<piggy-bank-writing>` in the piggy bank tutorial to get started with using `concodsium-std <https://crates.io/crates/concordium-std>`_.